Configuring Dead Message Queues

 Using Replication

 If you're using replication, and ACK propagation is enabled for the endpoint (enabled is the default value), replicated messages on the standby site that exceed their TTLs will be discarded rather than moved to a DMQ.
-If you disable ack propagation, then the TTL timers will run independently at both sites and lead to differences between the messages spooled at each site.
-Note that Solace recommends that you don't disable ACK propagation.
+If you disable ACK propagation, then the TTL timers will run independently at both sites and lead to differences between the messages spooled at each site.
+Solacerecommends that you don't disable ACK propagation.